Building a thriving local economy

 2. Support flexible workers with hot-desking and meeting facilities.

-• Identify buildings in rural areas and Horsham town centre for potential co-working venues and contribute to the capital cost of setting the facilities up.
+• Seek opportunities to use Council owned buildings and identify buildings in rural areas and Horsham town centre for potential co-working venues.

 3. Help deliver Horsham’s first Business Improvement District (BID).